RogerJFX/PPP/ppp.md

 **Example b: Macros**

 Macros are a very powerful option in languages like C or Scala (there called implicits).
-They help us building very sophisticated code.
+They help us build very sophisticated code.
 Exaggeration however will lead to weird constructs, that nobody can see through at once.
 It really is annoying stepping through the code in a common editor without successfully figuring out what happens.